 Not Assembling Your Entire Team from the Start

 When assembling your team, it doesn’t matter where you start – architect, builder or interior designer.
-The important thing is to assemble your entire team before starting the process.
+The important thing is to assemble your entire team before starting the design-build process.
 This will help with budgeting and avoid the setbacks that can occur when a new team member with new ideas is brought on after the design process has already started (or even worse, is already finished).

 Not Spending Sufficient Time in the Programming and Design Process

 Changes on paper are simple, and much less expensive than changes made once construction has begun.
 It’s very important to spend quality time during the programming and design process to optimize how your new home will live.
 This ensures a high-quality design that you’ll love calling home and avoids potential costly changes once the process is further along.

 Not Making Timely Decisions